sarahhenderson/Crafty-Social-Buttons/src/README.txt

 These are the things currently in the pipeline:

-* Changing the post count feature to request data only after the page is loaded so it doesn't slow things down so much.
 * Choosing which post types the share buttons are added to
 * Adding more services (ebay, Xing, Vimeo)
-* Adding your own icons (in a way that they don't disappear after you update the plugin)
-* Option to diplays in archives and category listings (?)
+* Option to display in archives and category listings (?)
 * (Anything else?
 You tell me!)